-The San Diego Gulls will host Community Night on Saturday, January 4 when they will invite fans in attendance to help distribute $35,000 in San Diego Gulls Foundation funds to 10 local nonprofit organizations: A Bridge For Kids, AVID Center, Burn Institute, CAF - Operation Rebound, NAMI San Diego, The Rosie Network, San Diego Chill, San Diego Ducks Sled Hockey, School Safety Patrol Program and Urban Street Angels.
+The San Diego Gulls hosted Community Night on Saturday, January 4 when fans helped to distribute $35,000 in San Diego Gulls Foundation funds to 10 local nonprofit organizations: A Bridge For Kids, AVID Center, Burn Institute, CAF - Operation Rebound, NAMI San Diego, The Rosie Network, San Diego Chill, San Diego Ducks Sled Hockey, School Safety Patrol Program and Urban Street Angels.

-Upon entry, fans will receive San Diego Gulls Foundation “Gulls Bucks” that they should donate to the non-profit of their choice on the concourse.
+Upon entry, fans received San Diego Gulls Foundation “Gulls Bucks” that they donated to the nonprofit of their choice on the concourse.
 Additional information about the non-profit organizations participating is listed below.